SteveFortune/normalisation-adventures/Definitions/Predicates, Propositions and The Closed World Assumtion.md

 - `P` is the predicate function
 - `x` are the arugments of that function
-- Parameter that substitute `x` are the proposition.
+- Parameters that substitute `x` are the proposition.
 - The 'set' defined by the predicate (i.e. all the values of `x` for which `P(x)` is true) is denoted as `{x|P(x)}`